 Chinoiserie has been a long time love of mine and have coveted brands like DeGournay , Coordonne and Gracie Studio with their hand painted on silk wallpapers that have all been inspired and use the techniques used by 18th Century Chinese Chinoiserie.
 So I knew that was the route I would be taking and then when the "Blue Collection" inspired by this bathroom turned to birds I knew exactly what I wanted to do.

-I loved the idea of the image being painted outside the box... seems to have a lot of meaning for the way I go about design , painting and life in general, haha.
+I loved the idea of the image being painted outside the frame or box... seems to have a lot of meaning for the way I go about design , painting and life in general, haha.
 So I liked that it had a story.
-As I am posting this and looking at the above image I can not help but be proud of the growth I have seen in my painting.
+As I am typing this and looking at the above image I can not help but be proud of the growth I have seen in my painting.
 I am still impatient and work fast (this mural took a total of one whole day) but I have learned to go slower with details that matter.
 I appreciate the time to get it right and my skill level has allowed me to know when something needs more or needs less.
 My love of birds has become a great obsession.

 The faucet for the tub was also a key to this design.
 It was handmade in Morocco and I will be doing another follow up blog post all about that.
 The love behind this feature is very sentimental and holds a special place for me.
 I wanted this bathroom to not just be about the things I bought for the bathroom but to have things that were meaningful.
 Every time I look at so many elements of this design and it's features I have a memory of something that only my husband and I hold.
 Again, I will get into all the details on my next blog post "A love letter to Morocco".